bocchino/fprime/docs/Design/data-products.md

 1. If _C_ defines data products, then _C_ `TesterBase` provides the following functions:

-   a. `pushProductSendEntry`: This function takes a container ID and a
-      const reference to a buffer.
+   1. `pushProductSendEntry`: This function takes a container ID and a const reference to a buffer.
 It constructs the corresponding `DpSend` history object and pushes it on `productSendHistory`.
       Typically this function is called by `productSend_handler` (see below).

-   b. `productSend_handler`: This function is called when the tester
-      component receives data emitted on the product send port of the component under test.
+   1. `productSend_handler`: This function is called when the tester component receives data emitted on the product send port of the component under test.
 It takes a container ID and a const reference to a buffer.
 By default it calls `pushProductSendEntry` with the